borgwang/tinynn-autograd/README.md

     - combine nodes
   - gpuops optimization
     - [x] drelu
-  - cache cl buffer then we don't have to recreate each time
+  - cache cl buffer, then we don't have to recreate each time

 ### License